Justin J. Hong

 Working Papers

-Corruption and Human Capital Supply for the State [R&R at Journal of Labor Economics]
+Corruption and Human Capital Supply for the State [Link]

 I study the impact of corruption crackdown on human capital supply for the state, exploiting China's staggered anti-corruption inspections.
 Using unique applicant data from state organizations, I find that anti-corruption induces positive selection for integrity and prosociality into the state sector, without significantly affecting overall ability.
 These shifts in supply are associated with enhanced work performance.
 Changes in occupational preferences corroborate static talent allocation as a salient mechanism, in which treated honest types show higher preferences for state jobs -- even when conditioned on ability and family background.
 I further document dynamic effects wherein households increase investment in human capital and the integrity of the next generation.
 Together, these findings highlight reward structures as an important determinant of the state sector's human capacity.